danog/MadelineProto/docs/TD_docs/methods/sendChatScreenshotTakenNotification.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Sends notification about screenshot taken in a chat.
-Works only in secret chats
+Works only in private and secret chats

 ### Params: